-The Strategy document is supported by a number of specific Action Plans, which include those for Transport, Renewables and Buildings (which are particularly relevant for this Air Quality Action Plan), as well as others on Waste, Food etc. Specific actions are wide ranging and include those to increase the share of electric vehicles in the fleet, provision of infrastructure to facilitate this, ensuring the new Local Plan facilitates a move to low carbon transport, sustainable transport and low carbon energy provision, encouraging behaviour change to walking and cycling, and maximising opportunities for renewable energy, including retrofitting existing building stock.
+The strategy document is supported by a number of specific action plans, which include those for transport, renewables and buildings (which are particularly relevant for this air quality action plan), as well as others on waste, food etc. Specific actions are wide ranging and include those to increase the share of electric vehicles in the fleet, provision of infrastructure to facilitate this, making sure that the Dorset Council Local Plan facilitates a move to low carbon transport, sustainable transport and low carbon energy provision, encouraging behaviour change to walking and cycling, and maximising opportunities for renewable energy, including retrofitting existing building stock.

-Low Carbon Dorset is a five year programme of activities to help stimulate growth in Dorset's low carbon economy and reduce the county's footprint.
+Low Carbon Dorset is a five-year programme of activities to help stimulate growth in Dorset's low carbon economy and reduce the county's footprint.
 Funded by the European Regional Development Fund (ERDF), the programme is run by Dorset Council and the Dorset Area of Outstanding Natural Beauty (AONB).
 The programme aims to help improve energy efficiency, increase the use of renewable energy, and aid the development of new low carbon products by providing free technical advice and financial support to local business, community and public sector organisations to deliver carbon reduction projects in Dorset.

-3.1 National Policy Context
+1.1 National Policy Context